Aging & Health A to Z

 What are Cataracts?

 The lens of the eye is a clear structure that lies behind the iris and the pupil.
 Normally, light passes through it easily.
-The lens then focuses the light so that it falls onto the retina at the back of the eye in a precise way.
-This focusing ability of the lens lets us see things clearly both up close and far away.
-From the retina, the light signals are transmitted along the optic nerve to the brain, where they are interpreted as images.
+The lens then focuses the light so that it falls onto the retina at the back of the eye.
+This allows us to see things clearly both up close and far away.
 This process is blocked if we develop a cataract, which is a clouding and darkening of the lens.

-The lens of the eye is made mostly of water and protein molecules that keep the lens clear and allow light to pass through.
+The lens of the eye is made mostly of water and protein that keep the lens clear and allow light to pass through.
 As long as the lens is clear—as it is when we are young and healthy—the retina receives a sharp image.
 But as we age, cataracts can develop, and the image gets blurry, dull, or indistinct.
 It can feel like looking through a thick mist or a foggy window.
+Cataracts are not involved in the general loss of visual sharpness (acuity) that all of us experience as we age.

 Cataracts can occur in one eye or in both, but they never spread from one eye to the other.

 In the beginning, cataracts are small and don’t block very much light.
 At this stage, you don’t notice any changes.
 Unfortunately, cataracts grow.
 Slowly, cataracts block more and more light, and your vision worsens.
-Eventually, you may have trouble reading, driving, distinguishing certain colors, and carrying out your regular activities, especially at night.
+Eventually, you may have trouble reading, driving, telling different colors apart, and carrying out your regular activities.
+These problems are often worse at night.

 Stronger lighting and eyeglass adjustments can help when cataracts are small.
-But eventually, you will need surgery.
+As cataracts grow, many people need surgery.

 How Common Are Cataracts?